-Bruce Barone, age 53, is being nominated for election.
+Bruce Barone, age 54, has served on the Company's Board of Directors since June 2002.
 Mr. Barone has worked as an independent consultant since December 1998.
-From December 1995 to December 1998, he was President and Chief Executive Officer of Overseas Partners Ltd. and Subsidiaries, a reinsurance and real-estate investment company.
+From December 1995 to December 1998, he was

+President and Chief Executive Officer of Overseas Partners Ltd. and Subsidiaries, a reinsurance and real-estate investment company.
 He also served on that company's Board of Directors.
-From September 1977 through December 1995, Mr. Barone was employed by United Parcel Service (UPS), in a variety of positions, including Vice President of Finance and Vice President of Financial Planning.
+From September 1977 through December 1995, Mr. Barone was employed by United Parcel Service (UPS) in a variety of positions including Vice President of Finance and Vice President of Financial Planning.
 He also served as a member of both the UPS Finance and UPS Marketing committees.